Search

 A diagram of the upgrades and governance

-Regular upgrades, Admin- and Owner actions originate from either the Arbitrum DAO or the non-emergency (proposer-) Security Council on Arbitrum One and pass through multiple delays and timelocks before being executed at their destination.
+Regular upgrades, Admin- and Owner actions originate from either the Arbitrum DAO or the non-emergency (Proposer-) Security Council on Arbitrum One and pass through multiple delays and timelocks before being executed at their destination.
 Contrarily, the three Emergency Security Council multisigs (one on each chain: Arbitrum One, Ethereum, Arbitrum Nova) can skip delays and directly access all admin- and upgrade functions of all smart contracts.
 These two general paths have the same destination: the respective UpgradeExecutor smart contract.

 Transactions targeting the Arbitrum DAO Treasury can be scheduled in the 3d Treasury Timelock by meeting a TreasuryGovernor-enforced 3% threshold of votable ARB tokens.
-The Security Council cannot regularly cancel these transactions or schedule different ones but can overwrite them anyway by having full admin upgrade permissions for all the underlying smart contracts.
+The Security Council cannot regularly cancel these transactions or schedule different ones but can overwrite them anyway by having upgrade permissions for all the underlying smart contracts.

 Permissions